mozue/redmine_wiki_external_filter/README.markdown

 Current bugs/issues
 ===================

-1. Either Redmine core (if you use default wiki engine) or your custom wiki engine plugin requires patching to get things work.
-In fact, the whole wiki formatting design as of now seems to be quite messy.
-2. SVG support is more complex it should have been if all browsers had played by the rules - currently quite some trickery with different XHTML elements/CSS tricks is used to show SVGs properly in major browsers.
+1. SVG support is more complex it should have been if all browsers had played by the rules - currently quite some trickery with different XHTML elements/CSS tricks is used to show SVGs properly in major browsers.
 Of course, there's not that much that can be done for IE as it does not support SVG at all, but now at least the plugin substitutes raster fall-back image for IE if it is available.
-3. For formula support, theoretically ritex alone is sufficient if you have MathML-capable browser, however in practice there are too many issues with this approach: for example Firefox (actually the onlt MathML-capable browser so far, it seems) requires specific DOCTYPE additions that Redmine
+2. For formula support, theoretically ritex alone is sufficient if you have MathML-capable browser, however in practice there are too many issues with this approach: for example Firefox (actually the onlt MathML-capable browser so far, it seems) requires specific DOCTYPE additions that Redmine